 Just about every middle-handicapper I play with in a pro-am is trying really hard to erase that left-to-right shot.
 I don't blame them.
 Who wants to hit a slice?
+Most would agree they'd rather learn how to hit a draw.
 My normal shot is a draw, which to me looks like a straight shot that just moves a little left at the end.
 A right-to-left shot really suits my eye, and I struggle when I have to make the ball work the other way.
 That means the advice I give every amateur on the second tee is pretty close to what I do myself.
 With a few of my adjustments, you also can eliminate slices and start hitting draws.
 How fast?
 Faster than it takes to find that banana ball you parked in the trees on the right.
 Here's how.

 IT STARTS WITH YOUR HANDS